 Go to the ‘Device Manager and see if there are drivers for your device or you can even search online.
 Make sure there should be no yellow exclamatory marks prompt.

-While in Windows 10 which usually installs itself the driver of the connected device but in case go to the ‘Disk Management.
+While in Windows 10 usually installs itself as the driver of the connected device but in case go to ‘Disk Management.
 Check if the hard drive you externally connected to the laptop is shown there or not.
 If it is there then you should change the drive letter or formatting it can make it work.

 Conclusion